digitalocean/marketplace-kubernetes/CONTRIBUTING.md

 ./utils/generate-stack.sh
 ```
-4. **Required:** In `do_config.yml`, specify minimum resource requirements for your application.
+4. **Required:** In `do_config.yml`, update minimum resource requirements for your application.
 We use this information to prevent applications from being installed on undersized clusters.
 We follow [Kubernetes resource units](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) standard to define CPU and memory requirements.
 Update the following parameters under `minimum_resource_requirements`:
     - `node_count`: minimum number of nodes needed in a cluster to run your application reliably.
     - `cpu`: minimum number of CPUs in total cluster capacity needed to power your application.
     - `memory`: minimum amount of memory in total cluster capacity needed to power your application.